Rental Reference Letters (Landlord, Tenant) – Free Templates

 If you have a poor credit score, then a letter from your previous landlord about your rental history would be crucial for you.
 Therefore, you must choose someone who can particularly attest to your financial responsibility and timely rent payments.
 A good letter would be a useful testimony to overcome the limitations of having a poor credit score.

-Components of Letter providing Reference
+Components of a Letter of Reference

 A letter providing a reference about a tenant’s rental history follows the same format as a formal business letter.
 It is a comprehensive document that is addressed to a potential landlord.